srajagopal/DevJam/Appendix/Appendix 1 - Creating Composite APIs/README.md

 policy](http://apigee.com/docs/api-services/reference/extract-variables-policy).

-**<Source>** - Specifies the response variable ‘GeocodingResponse’ that we created in the ServiceCallout policy.
+**<Source>** - Specifies the response variable ‘GeoCodingResponse’ that we created in the ServiceCallout policy.
 This is the variable from which this policy extracts data.

 **<VariablePrefix>** - The variable prefix ‘geocodeResponse’